-CCIR expects that distribution strategies are tailored to the product, take into account the interests of the target consumer groups and result in consistent consumer protections independently of the distribution model chosen.
+CCIR and CISRO expect that distribution strategies are tailored to the product, take into account the interests of the target Consumer groups and result in consistent Consumer protections independently of the distribution model chosen.

 Insurers are accountable for distribution strategies and are ultimately responsible for all aspects of oversight of the distribution of their products, regardless of the distribution model.